Dentistry and Compounding

 There are many more ways working with a compounding pharmacy helps healthcare providers provide the best care for patients.

-A variety of medication delivery methods promote oral treatment success
+A variety of medication delivery methods provide better options in addressing oral health concerns

 As with other areas of medicine, one of the advantages of using a compounding pharmacist is not being locked into the medication delivery methods that are currently commercially available.
 The compound pharmacy, working with a dentist, can put the medication into forms that work for the individual, including sprays, rinses, gels, and troches.
 Because a compounding pharmacist is creating preparations that meet the individual needs of the patient’s dental condition, and they are providing them in forms and in flavors more acceptable to the patient, there is a greater probability of successful outcomes.